astronautas/astronautas.github.io/_posts/2023-12-19-bloom-filters-part-1.md

 If you run the code above, you will likely get `true` and `false`.
 If you change values, you might notice that quite often the filter says a value exists, whereas we never actually added it.
 To address this, in the next chapter, we will attempt to reduce the false-positive rate by manipulating the Bloom filter's size (`m`) and introducing additional hash functions to increase the uniformity of the value set (`k`).

 Feel free to experiment with the implementation in the workspace below.
-Full source is available as a <a href="https://github.com/astronautas/bloom-filter-rs">public repository</a>.

 <iframe
     width="100%"